College Entrance Exam

 All Date Changes & Center Changes must change your date or location through your ACT Student Account prior to the testing date.
 We can no longer accept admissions tickets with other center locations or testing dates.

-The test is given at Georgia Southern on the following dates with the reporting time of 8:00 am: (for deadlines see the ACT Testing Dates)
+The test is administered at Georgia Southern on the following dates with the reporting time of 8:00 am: (for deadlines see the ACT Testing Dates)

 The ACT Assessment® is designed to assess high school students’ general educational development and their ability to complete college-level work.
 It consists of multiple-choice tests in English, Mathematics, Reading, and Science Reasoning.
 Virtually all U.S. colleges and universities accept ACT results.
 The ACT Assessment offers a comprehensive way for high school students to demonstrate to the colleges and universities of their choice that they can become successful college students.